networkx/networkx/doc/source/tutorial.rst

 Building and drawing a small graph
 ----------------------------------

-We assume you can start an interactive Python session.
-At the time of writing we require Python Release 2.4 or later.
+We assume you can start an interactive Python session..
 We will assume that you are familiar with Python terminology (see the official Python website http://www.python.org for more information).